Prof Simmers has published extensively in the field of amblyopia and the psychophysical assessment of visual function,

 Ben currently leads the Active Living Research Group in the Institute for Applied Health Research with a focus on the development of methods for measuring physical activity and sedentary behaviour.

-Frederike van Wijck is a Reader in Neurological Rehabilitation at the Institute for Applied Health Research and the School for Health and Life Sciences at GCU.
+Frederike van Wijck is Professor in Neurological Rehabilitation at the School for Health and Life Sciences at GCU.